MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Plan your deployment of Office 365 ProPlus with System Center Configuration Manager

-This article provides guidance and recommendations for completing a deployment plan that covers the major decisions and requirements for deploying Office 365 ProPlus with System Center Configuration Manager (Current Branch).
+This article provides guidance and recommendations for completing a deployment plan that covers the major decisions and requirements for deploying Office 365 ProPlus with System Center Configuration Manager.
 The article is intended for administrators in enterprise environments working with hundreds or thousands of computers.

 To complete the deployment plan, you will need to:

 - Verify system requirements for deploying Office 365 ProPlus
 - Assess application compatibilty in your organization for Office 365 ProPlus
-- Decide how you want to manage your deployment of Office 365 ProPlus
+- Decide how to manage your deployment of Office 365 ProPlus
-- Decide how you want to manage updates to Office in your organization
+- Decide how to manage updates to Office in your organization
 - Choose the products, languages, and architectures you want to deploy
 - Define the installation experience for your users
 - Define any additional requirements for your deployment

 Each of the following sections provides details on these questions, as well as Microsoft-recommended best practices.

-## Verify system requirements for deploying Office 365 ProPlus
+## Verify system requirements

 Before completing the deployment plan, make sure your environment meets the prerequisites for deploying Office 365 ProPlus.

+## Review Office 365 licensing requirements

+When planning an Office 365 ProPlus deployment, careful considerations and planning should be done to ensure all users are assigned the appropriate Office 365 license that includes Office 365 ProPlus prior to the deployment.

+## Review and configure network requirements

+Office 365 ProPlus requires the following ports and protocols to be open: [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).

+It requires a reliable connection to the Office CDN during both the deployment and management phases.
+Therefore, adequate planning should make sure that the network can support the deployment and management methodologies.

+## Assess application compatibility

+Before completing the deployment plan, make sure your environment meets the prerequisites for deploying Office 365 ProPlus.

-# Choose how to manage your deployment of Office
+# Decide how to manage your deployment

 Because this is the planning article for deploying wth System Center Configuration Manager, we assume you've already answered most of these initial questions in the deployment plan:

 - Do you want to manage the deployment?
 We recommend managed for enterprise deployments, because that gives you control over how and when Office and Office updates are installed on your client computers.
 - What tool do you want to use?
 We recommend  System Center Configuration Manager (Current Branch) for organizations that already use it to distribute and manage software.
 Configuration Manager scales for large environments and enables extensive control over installation, updates, and settings.
 - From what location do you want to deploy the Office source files?
 When deploying Office with Configuration Manager, the source files must be downloaded and availalbe on your local network, rather than in the cloud.

 |Manage deployment            |Choices                   |Best practice                                 |
 |-------------------------|-------------------------|--------------------------------------|